GreenBlackSky/discord_count_bot/README.md

   * number of wrong commands (like when someone asks bot to spot, while it is not counting)
   * distribution of count values

+* Grafana is a way to visualize data from prometheus.
+Go to http://localhost:3000/ , log in useing creds from `GF_SECURITY_ADMIN_USER` and `GF_SECURITY_ADMIN_PASSWORD`, proceed to bot_dashboard and enjoy the view.

 ## Database structure

 Database has three tables: